In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

   Vehicle(int lane, float s, float d, float v, float a, float x, float y, float yaw, string state="CS");
 ```

-These attributes will then be used by the various methods, to identify a feasible trajectory.
+These attributes will then be used by the various methods to identify a feasible trajectory.

-The conditions of the vehicle on the road will be defined through 2 maps defined in `main.cpp` on lines 128-130:
+The conditions of the vehicle on the road will be defined through 2 maps defined in `main.cpp` on lines 126-128:

 ```sh
    // Maps to be filled with the vehicles in the scene and their possible trajectories